 The massive benefit of devoting more resources to the expansion of revenue generation is better engagement with the existing customer base to drive customer success.
 Greater customer success increases advocacy and renewal, ensuring that both the seller and the customer remain profitable despite the crisis.

 2. Reduced Costs

-The Pacific Crest 2016 survey shows that the median cost of acquiring an ACV dollar for new customers is $1.16.
+The Pacific Crest 2016 survey indicates that the median cost of acquiring an ACV dollar for new customers is $1.16.
 On the other hand, the median cost of acquiring the ACV dollar for plan expansions and upsells is only about $0.20 and $0.27, respectively.
-This is a significant difference which shows that generating revenue from the installed base only costs about 17% of what it costs to acquire a new paying customer.
+This is a significant difference, which shows that generating revenue from the installed base only costs about 17% of what it costs to acquire a new paying customer.